Often the best gifts are the small, simple gifts with personal meaning.

 Support a Cause

-When someone deeply cares about a cause, contributing to that cause in their honor is so touching and thoughtful.
 I have a friend who lost a baby to SIDS.
-She would have been almost the exact same age as my oldest daughter (6 years old this past October), and the pain is still very real for my friend.
+She would have been almost the exact same age as my oldest daughter, and the pain is still very real for my friend.
 She moves forward by making SIDS awareness and safe infant sleep habits her causes, and she is always moved when someone thinks to make a contribution to one of her favorite foundations in her daughter’s name.

-I think books as gifts get a bad rap.
-I personally love books and love receiving books as gifts, but I remember hearing jokes as a kid about books being bad gifts.
-Grown-ups would ask, “What do you want for Christmas?” and as a super-shy kid I would sometimes say I didn’t know.
-And sometimes they’d say jokingly, “How about a pile of books?!
-Haha!” or something like that, clearly implying books were a bad gift and trying to get me to speak up in protest.
+I was a super-shy kid and when grown-ups would ask, “What do you want for Christmas?”
+I would often freeze up.
+In response to my silence, they’d sometimes say “How about a pile of books?!
+Haha!” or similar, clearly implying books were a bad gift and trying to get me to speak up in protest.

 These are a few of the books my husband and I have given each other as gifts over the years.

-I don’t wear a ton of jewelry.
-But I love the idea of jewelry that has deep meaning, like wedding rings.
-I’ve been dreaming of a piece “mom jewelry” since we got pregnant with my second baby.
-Stacking rings with my kids’ names, or a bracelet with their birth dates, or a necklace with their birthstones.
+I love the idea of jewelry that has deep meaning, like wedding rings.
+I’d been dreaming of a piece “mom jewelry” since we got pregnant with my second baby.
+Finally, after our third and last baby was born, my husband got me a necklace with their birthstones for Christmas and it’s one of my most favorite gifts ever.

 Fine Art Prints